 So What's The Deal With Fake Followers?

 And the other reason?
 Well duh.
 Money.
 Influencers love the taste of making money from creating content and obviously want to make as much as they can doing so.
 For some influencers, this IS their only job.
 And they expect to make enough money to live quite well.
-Take a look at the post we did about professional social media influencers.
+Take a look at the blog we wrote about professional social media influencers: 5 Ways To Make Your Brand Stand Out To A Social Media Influencer

 Which brings us back to the whole fake follower issue.
 Brands choose influencers who look like they can get the brand the most eyeballs as possible.
 It's all about having (the appearance) of higher reach.
 If an influencer doesn't have a large fan base, they get overlooked, often even if their content great.